jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 - Rally and garrison leaders (who will create rallies to re-take buildings?)
 - Communication channels (using in-game chat or a 3rd party voice channel to communication commands)

+> [!NOTE]
-***Note:** Not all alliances will plan heavily for this event.
+> Not all alliances will plan heavily for this event.
 Casual alliances will often only expect members to show up and get enough personal points for maximum rewards.
 It is important for each player to understand what their alliance's playstyle is.**

 ### What Leadership Should Do